All Episodes

 It is a misapplication of the term.

-But the thing that single payer does that is an advantage, just for a second, just walk with me through this, is that in Europe, they use it to try to bend the cost curve down a little bit by rationing care.
+But the thing that single-payer does that is an advantage, just for a second, just walk with me through this, is that in Europe, they use it to try to bend the cost curve down a little bit by rationing care because the only people paying for anything are the government.

-If you have something that is a life or death situation, but you know, the National Health Service in the UK is like, I just don't think you're going to make it.
+So, really expensive treatments, you know, if you have something that is a life or death situation, but the National Health Service in the UK is like, I just don't think you're going to make it.

-I think it's I think it's time that you just checked out.
+So, I think it's time that you just check it out.

 Cheerio.